← All claims

 2019 · J Sport Health Sci

-observational contradicts high Authoritative exercise-immunology review: acute exercise transiently redistributes existing leukocytes via catecholamines/cortisol and heavy exertion causes transient immune dysfunction — no evidence of marrow stem cells producing more antibodies.
+observational contradicts moderate Authoritative exercise-immunology review: acute exercise transiently redistributes existing leukocytes via catecholamines/cortisol and heavy exertion causes transient immune dysfunction — no evidence of marrow stem cells producing more antibodies.

 Walzik